matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 // Tell Piwik that any click to links not starting with 'example.com/index' will be tracked as 'Outlinks' _paq.push(['setDomains', 'example.com/index*']);

-// When using a wildcard *, we do not call `setCookieDomain` or `setCookiePath`
+// When using a wildcard *, we do not need to configure cookies with `setCookieDomain` or `setCookiePath`
-// as cookies will be by default created in the main domain (correctly)
+// as by default cookies are correctly created in the main domain

 _paq.push(['setTrackerUrl', u+'piwik.php']);
 _paq.push(['trackPageView']);